kevinweber/lazy-load-for-videos/readme.txt

 Yes!

 = Why? =
 * If you want to speed your site up, this plugin is for you.
-Especially on sites with many embedded videos this plugin is helpful.
-There are multiple reasons why you should make your site faster, see next question.
+Especially on sites with many embedded videos this plugin is gold.
+There are manz reasons why you should make your site faster, see next question.
-* The plugin is really lightweight and does neither blow your performance nor your database up.
+* The plugin is really lightweight, has no dependencies and does neither blow your performance nor your database up.
 * By loading the videos only when the user clicks on the preview image, no unnecessary JavaScript is loaded.
 You may know this issue: (Defer) Parsing of JavaScript.
 "In order to load a page, the browser must parse the contents of all <script> tags, which adds additional time to the page load.
 By minimizing the amount of JavaScript needed to render the page, and deferring parsing of unneeded JavaScript until it needs to be executed, you can reduce the initial load time of your page."
 (Source: https://developers.google.com/speed/docs/best-practices/mobile#DeferParsingJS)
 * Video preview and play button are scalable and optimized for mobile devices.
 * Finally, Lazy Load for Videos is really easy to use.
 Simply upload and activate the plugin.